-GNEI exists to advance the case for advanced nuclear energy — economically, strategically, and in principle — through serious research and direct engagement with the people who shape policy.
+GNEI works to advance the case for advanced nuclear energy, through research and engagement with policymakers.

-The Global New Energy Institute is a scientific think tank and advocacy organization founded in 2025 and headquartered in the United States, with active operations in Europe.
+The Global New Energy Institute is a think tank founded in 2025, headquartered in the United States with operations in Europe.
 We are a 501(c)(3) public charity (IRS EIN 39-4671762).

-We believe the world is at the start of a New Nuclear era — one in which compact, decentralized, and dramatically safer reactors can deliver electricity at costs that legacy nuclear could not approach.
-The question is no longer whether the technology works.
-The question is whether the policy environment will allow it to compete on its merits.
+We think the world is at the start of a New Nuclear era — compact, decentralized reactors that can deliver power at costs legacy nuclear couldn't reach.
+The open question is whether policy will let them compete on their merits.

-To engage policymakers, media, academics, and the wider public in informed discussion of advanced nuclear energy — and to remove the regulatory barriers that prevent safe, modern technologies from reaching the market.
+To engage policymakers, media, academics, and the public in discussion of advanced nuclear, and to help remove regulatory barriers that keep modern technologies off the market.

 GNEI's work has four pillars: original research on the economics, safety, and policy of advanced nuclear; direct engagement with legislators, regulators, and senior officials in NATO and EU capitals; public education through writing, video, and convenings; and convening investors, insurers, innovators, and policymakers around shared problems.